radiac/nanodjango/README.md

 [![Tests](https://github.com/radiac/nanodjango/actions/workflows/ci.yml/badge.svg)](https://github.com/radiac/nanodjango/actions/workflows/ci.yml)
 [![Coverage](https://codecov.io/gh/radiac/nanodjango/branch/main/graph/badge.svg?token=BCNM45T6GI)](https://codecov.io/gh/radiac/nanodjango)

-Write a Django site in a single file, using views, models and admin, then automatically convert it to a full Django project when you're ready for it to grow.
+* Write a Django site in a single file, using views, models and admin

-An alternative to Flask (see example below) and FastAPI (with django-ninja support built in) - similar simple syntax, but with full access to Django's features such as the ORM, auth and admin site.
+* Run it locally or in production, or share it as a standalone script

-Perfect for experiments, prototypes, sharing working code samples, and deploying small production applications.
+* Automatically convert it to a full Django project when you're ready for it to grow

 ## Quickstart

 Install nanodjango: